ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Mouse Events.rst

             onExited: console.log("mouse left the area")
         }

 Additionally, to disable the whole mouse area, set the :ref:`MouseArea <sdk_qtquick_mousearea>` ``enabled`` property to ``false``.

-.. rubric:: MouseEvent Object
-   :name: mouseevent-object

-Signals and their handlers receive a
-:ref:`MouseEvent <sdk_qtquick_mouseevent>` object as a parameter.
+Signals and their handlers receive a :ref:`MouseEvent <sdk_qtquick_mouseevent>` object as a parameter.
 The ``mouse`` object contain information about the mouse event.
-For example, the mouse button that started the event is queried through the :ref:`mouse.button <sdk_qtquick_mouseevent#button-prop>` property.
+For example, the mouse button that started the event is queried through the :ref:`mouse.button <sdk_qtquick_mouseevent_button>` property.

 The ``MouseEvent`` object can also ignore a mouse event using its ``accepted`` property.

-.. rubric:: Accepting Further Signals
-   :name: accepting-further-signals

 Many of the signals are sent multiple times to reflect various mouse events such as double clicking.
 To facilitate the classification of mouse clicks, the :ref:`MouseEvent <sdk_qtquick_mouseevent>` object has an ``accepted`` property to disable the event propagation.

 To learn more about QML's event system, please read the signals and handlers, and event system document.